PS2U/TechNote/system-design/designing-data-intensive-applications/ch3.md

 In most OLTP databases, storage is laid out in a row-oriented fashion: all the values from one row of a table are stored next to each other.

-The idea behind column-oriented storage is simple: don’t store all the values from one row together, but store all the values from each column together instead.
+The idea behind column-oriented storage is simple: don't store all the values from one row together, but store all the values from each column together instead.
 If each column is stored in a separate file, a query only needs to read and parse those columns that are used in that query, which can save a lot of work.

 ![](img/ch3-storing-relational-data-by-column.jpg)